omaskery/server-saver/README.md

 }
 ```

-### How to manage the server
+### How to manage the target server

-The server needs to know how to start & stop the server, as well as determine its address so
+Server-saver needs to know how to start & stop the targetr server, as well as determine its
-it can forward players to it.
+address so it can forward players to it.

 #### Simple Proxy

-The simple proxy is the simplest (surprise!), it assumes a server is running all the time,
+The simple proxy is the simplest (surprise!), it assumes a target server is running all the time,
 therefore cannot start or stop it, and has a fixed address.

 To use a web server as an example, you can proxy connections to your computer onto a remote